PiOven/builder/README.md

 # Config

-> Requires NodeJS v4 or above
+> Requires Docker v1.17 or above

 The recommended way is to use the NodeJS script to build the `./settings.sh` file for you.
 This will ask you various questions about how you want your